SwedbankPay/developer.swedbankpay.com/payment-menu/index.md

 remembering which instrument they prefer and have paid with previously.

-Swedbank Pay Payment Menu allows your customers to pay with their favorite payment methods in just a few simple steps.
+Swedbank Pay Payment Menu allows your customers to pay with their favorite payment instruments in just a few simple steps.

 ## Prerequisites